Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 These elements control where the `CDM/NetCDF-Java` library writes temporary files, for example when it needs to unzip files, or write GRIB index files, etc.
 If `alwaysUse` is `true`, these temporary files will always be written to the _cache directory_ specified by `dir` (see [choosing a cache directory](#disk-caching-and-temporary-files)).
-If `alwaysUse` is `false`, TDS will try to write them to the same directory as the original file, and if the TDS doesnt have write permission it will then write the files to the cache directory.
+If `alwaysUse` is `false`, TDS will try to write them to the same directory as the original file, and if the TDS doesn't have write-permission it will then write the files to the cache directory.
-Write permission will be determined by what rights the _Tomcat user_ has (the user that starts up Tomcat).
+Write permission will be determined by what rights the _Tomcat user_ has (the user that starts up and runs the Tomcat servlet container).
 For security reasons, you want to carefully limit the file permissions of the Tomcat user.

 When opening a file, if `alwaysUse` is `true`, TDS looks only in the cache directory for the temporary file.